-Letter from the Honourable Mountstuart Elphinstone to the Governor-General, 11th August, 1815 .- Papers respecting the Pindari and Mahratta war, printed by order of the Court of Proprietors, p.
+&lt;sup>1 Letter from the Honourable Mountstuart Elphinstone to the Governor-General, 11th August, 1815 .- Papers respecting the Pindari and Mahratta war, printed by order of the Court of Proprietors, p.
 75.

-BOOK II. immediate vicinity, almost in his presence; and such an

-CHAP.
-IV. outrage, under such circumstances, could not be perpetrated with impunity, without involving his Highness in a suspicion of having sanctioned its commission.
-The remonstrances of the Resident were backed by a letter of admonition to the Peshwa from the Governor-General, but nothing could induce either him or his counsellor to institute a scrious enquiry.
+BOOK II. immediate vicinity, almost in his presence ; and such an CHAP.
+IV. outrage, under such circumstances, could not be perpetrated with impunity, without involving his Highness in a 1813. suspicion of having sanctioned its commission.
+The remonstrances of the Resident were backed by a letter of admonition to the Peshwa from the Governor-General, but nothing could induce either him or his counsellor to institute a serious enquiry.
 It was affirmed that no clue to the perpetrators could be obtained, that the Sastri had many enemies, and acted imprudently in moving abroad so scantily attended; in short his death was the work of destiny, and no good could result from further investigation.
 European notions of public obligations were not so easily satisfied.
 Although it was probable that the active instruments in the murder were the emissaries from Baroda, one of whom, Bandoji, was known to have been in Punderpur at the time of the assassination; yet it was clear that Trimbak, at least, was deeply implicated in the occurrence.
-His repeated and carnest invitations to the Sastri to repair to the temple, could be accounted for only by his being a party to a scheme for affording to the murderers an opportunity of executing their design; and the indifference with which he received the intelligence, his private conferences with Bandoji, both before and after the assassination, and the entire absence of any attempt to discover the murderers, were unequivocal proofs of his participation in the crime; of the participation, indeed, of the Peshwa himself; but as the punishment of the latter was embarrassed by obvious political considerations, the agent and accessory was made responsible for the act: and the arrest of Trimbak, and his delivery to the British
+His repeated and carnest invitations to the Sastri to repair to the temple, could be accounted for only by his being a party to a scheme for affording to the murderers an opportunity of executing their design ; and the indifference with which he received the intelligence, his private conferences with Bandoji, both before and after the assassination, and the entire absence of any attempt to discover the murderers, were unequivocal proofs of his participation in the crime; of the participation, indeed, of the Peshwa himself; 1 but as the punishment of the latter was embarrassed by obvious political considerations, the agent and accessory was made responsible for the act : and the arrest of Trimbak, and his delivery to the British

-&lt;sup>1 Trimbak on one occasion, after his apprehension, accused the Peshwa of having instigated the murder, as part of a plot to secure the restoration of Sitarum to office, on condition of his subservience to the interests of the Peshwa, at Baroda.
+&lt;sup>1 Trimbak on one occasion, after his apprehension, accused the Peshwa of having instigated the murder, as part of a plot to secure the restoration of Sitaram to office, on condition of his subservience to the interests of the Peshwa, at Baroda.
 At another time, he professed not to know who the author was, but he believed Bandoji was chiefly concerned.
-The truth seems to here here, they read in was the property of the propert to have been that Bandoji was the principal instrument of the crime, but no one would have dared its commission, unless assured of the concurrence of the Peshwa and the co-operation of Trimbak.
-The share of Bandoji in the murder was not doubted at Baroda; he was known to have gone secretly to Punderpur with armed followers, about the time, and to have given a very considerable with armed followers, about the time, and to have given a very considerable sum of money to his servants, professedly for their expenses on the journey; to have held also several secret interviews with Trimbak, both at Punderpur to have held also several secret interviews with Trimbak, both at Punderpur ond Poona.
-A letter from him to the Rani, Takht Bhai had, shortly before, conveyed the intimation that "the Sastri would never return to Bredad."
-On his return to the Gackwar's territory he was confined for life in irons, in the fort of Gundiswari on the Tapti.
-Bhajavant Rao was also imprisoned, -MS. Records.
+The truth secons to have been that Bandoji was the principal instrument of the crime, but no one would have dared its commission, unless assured of the concurrence of the Peshwa and the co-operation of Trimbak.
+The share of Bandoji in the murder was not doubted at Baroda; he was known to have given a very considerable sum of money to his servants, professedly for their expenses on the journey; to have held also several secret interviews with Trimbak, both at Punderpur and Poona.
+A letter from him to the Rani, Takht Bhai had, shortly before, conveyed the infimation that "the Sastri would never return to Baroda."
+On his successful to the Garekwar's territory he was confined for life in irons, in the fort of Gundisymat Rao was also imprisoned,-MS. Records.

-Government, were declared to be the indispensable condi- BOOK 11. tions of preserving undisturbed amicable relations with CHAP.
+Government, were declared to be the indispensable condi- BOOK II. tions of preserving undisturbed amicable relations with CHAP.
 IV. the Peshwa.